Linear Search In C

 3. When is the linear search algorithm preferred over other searching algorithms?

-Linear search is preferred for unsorted data, small datasets.
-It’ also used when simplicity in implementation is required.
+Linear search is preferred for unsorted data, small datasets, and when simplicity in implementation is required.

 4. Can the linear search algorithm in C be applied to other data structures?